CCALI/a2jviewer/README.md

 Within it you'll find a `.zip` file containing the minified JavaScript source for the viewer,a basic guide/interview, and a `README.md` file explaining the contents of the `.zip` file in greater detail.

+NOTE: By downloading this application, you are agreeing to the terms included in the user license [LICENSE.md](https://github.com/CCALI/A2JViewer/blob/master/LICENSE.md).

 ## Hosting

 To host the A2J Viewer, the current confirmed hosting enviroment is a server running: